 If you are interested in knowing more about the Mediterranean diet and what you can get from it, I’ve compiled five of the biggest health benefits that you would get from it.

 According to data released by the American Heart Association, the usual ingredients used in the Mediterranean diet provides your heart with protection against diseases like hypertension, heart attacks and other heart-related problems.

-The main reason for this is that most Mediterranean dishes are prepared with olive oil- not vegetable oil, butter or margarine.
+Understand that the main reason for this is that most Mediterranean dishes are prepared with olive oil- not vegetable oil, butter or margarine.
 Olive oil has been proven to help lower cholesterol in the body.
 The Mediterranean diet makes use of olive oil as much as possible into their food.